Felteng/f1-town-square/README.md

     - On purpose features no database model or storage to simulate that of a real world interaction where the discussion held is remembered by those involved and can't be relived by an external visitor after it has taken place.

-        - So whenever the page is refreshed the data will be lost.
+        - So, whenever the page is refreshed the data will be lost.

     - The chat input box will not be visible to a user that is not signed in, and will instead display a message letting the user know they should sign in.